 The short answer is yes.
 This is most important for students who would be looking to transfer their credits to a 4 year school.
 Usually, 4 year schools will only accept transfer credits from regionally accredited programs.

 It may also be important for AAS degrees.
 Accredited schools and programs often have curricula in line with industry standards.
 These may enable students to sit for licensing exams.
 Or work towards post degree certification.

 Can you Get Financial Aid for Online Associate Programs?

-Students entering an online associate programs may be eligible for federal financial aid.
+Typically, yes, students entering an online associate programs are eligible for federal financial aid.
 If the (online) college is an accredited one.
 Accredited schools meet specific quality standards as set by an accrediting agency.

 What Are The Highest Paying Jobs With An Associate Degree?

 With an associate degree under your belt, there are a wide range of high paying jobs you may qualify for.
 There are about 99 jobs that call for post high school education.
 Of these, most need an associate degree or certificate for entry level roles.

 Apart from pay, an associate degree may also result in significant career advancement.
 Entering such fields may help you gain valuable skills and work experience.
 Both might be very useful when it comes to moving up the ladder.